Dickinson-COMP-491-492/website/docs/02-ProjExplore.md

 There are literally millions of open source projects out there.
 However, not all open source projects are equally good candidates for use in this course.
 You'll want to find a project you are interested in, of course.
 But you'll also want a project that is active, technically approachable, has a variety of ways to contribute and has a welcoming developer community that will help you get started and that you can go to when you have questions.
 Below are resources that may help you find suitable projects of interest.

-Projects from a number of different application areas that have been used here during past semesters or in other in courses similar to ours, and that students and instructors have reported having good success with include:
+Projects from a number of different application areas that have been used here during past semesters or in other courses similar to ours, and that students and instructors have reported having good success with include:

 - [Sugar Labs](https://www.sugarlabs.org/)
 - [Sahana Eden](https://sahanafoundation.org/products/eden/)